Steven An, PhD

 PhD, Brown University, 2000

-My current work comprises both basic and translational research focusing on the cellular and molecular basis for obstructive lung diseases and exploring new intervention strategies.
-Molecular targets include: 1) HSP20; 2) Nrf2 pathways; and 3) novel G-protein coupled receptor expression, signaling and function in the lung.
+My current work comprises both basic and translational research focusing on the cellular and molecular basis for obstructive lung disease and exploring new intervention strategies.

 My lab has the unique capability to measure, at the single cell level, changes in stiffness using Magnetic Twisting Cytometry (MTC), contractile force using Fourier Transform Traction Microscopy (FTTM), and discrete molecular-level remodeling dynamics of the living cytoskeleton using Spontaneous Nanoscale Tracer Motions (SNTM).
 These state-of-art nanotechnologies are readily applicable to a wide variety of cell types and, in combination of multiple genetic, chemical and mechanical manipulations, have broad research applications that are at the interface of cell biology, physics and medicine.

 2006 - Ann Woolcock Memorial Award for Outstanding Contributions and Future Promise in Asthma Research, American Thoracic Society